Table of contents

 How can we collect data?

 You can either use the easiest way, for example, Google Docs surveys, and program it accordingly, or use a simple system to collect RFID-friendly data, such as Prodio.
-It will cost less than two or three working days of a person who would only transfer this data to Excel.
+It will take less than two or three working days for someone who would only transfer this data to Excel.

 Never extract more data than you need and break down your analysis step by step.
 Otherwise, you will be flooded with information, and the crew can start rebelling calling you a slave-driver, because you count every second on the shop floor.